jvoisin/snuffleupagus/doc/source/config.rst

 Choosing the proper environment variable
 """"""""""""""""""""""""""""""""""""""""

-It's up to you to chose a meaningul environment variable to derive the key from.
+It's up to you to choose a meaningful environment variable to derive the key from.
 Suhosin `is using <https://www.suhosin.org/stories/configuration.html#suhosin-session-cryptraddr>`_ the ``REMOTE_ADDR`` one, tying the validity of the cookie to the IP address of the user;
-unfortunately, nowadays, people are `roaming <https://en.wikipedia.org/wiki/Roaming>`_ a lot on their smartphone, hopping from WiFi to 4G, …
+unfortunately, nowadays, people are `roaming <https://en.wikipedia.org/wiki/Roaming>`_ a lot on their smartphone, hopping from WiFi to 4G.

-This is why we recommend, if possible, to use the *extended master secret* from TLS connections (`RFC7627 <https://tools.ietf.org/html/rfc7627>`_) instead, to make the valitity of the cookie TLS-dependent, by using the ``SSL_SESSION_ID`` variable.
+This is why we recommend, if possible, to use the *extended master secret* from TLS connections (`RFC7627 <https://tools.ietf.org/html/rfc7627>`_) instead.
+The will make the validity of the cookie TLS-dependent, by using the ``SSL_SESSION_ID`` variable.

 - In `Apache <https://httpd.apache.org/docs/current/mod/mod_ssl.html>`_,
-  it possible to enable by adding ``SSLOptions StdEnvVars`` in your Apache2 configuration.
+  it is possible to enable by adding ``SSLOptions StdEnvVars`` in your Apache2 configuration.
 - In `nginx <https://nginx.org/en/docs/http/ngx_http_ssl_module.html#variables>`_,
   you have to use ``fastcgi_param SSL_SESSION_ID $ssl_session_id if_not_empty;``.

-If you're not using TLS (you should.), you can always use the ``REMOTE_ADDR`` one, or ``X-Real-IP`` if you're behind a reverse proxy.
+If you aren't using TLS (you should be), you can always use the ``REMOTE_ADDR`` one, or ``X-Real-IP`` if you're behind a reverse proxy.

 readonly_exec